zydou/arti/web/docs/integrating-arti/custom-wrappers/iOS.md

 ## Tips and caveats

-The sample project [arti-mobile-example](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/) is a simple app that serves as a solid foundation for compiling Android apps with Arti.
+The sample project [arti-mobile-example](https://gitlab.torproject.org/trinity-1686a/arti-mobile-example/) is a simple app that serves as a demo for compiling iOS apps with Arti.
 Additionally, it incorporates the majority of the provided tips below.

 ## Generating C headers from Rust code